 As for the long line of people we saw climbing the rock.
 Well, to us they’re missing the point.
 It almost seems like they’ve travelled many thousands of kilometres from all parts of the globe, only to miss the best part of Uluru.
 It’s such a shame they’ve travelled so far, yet are blissfully unaware or uncaring about 30,000 years of accumulated knowledge.

-And for Australians who visit the rock just to climb it and then be on their way… well I wonder what they’re afraid of.
+And for Australians who visited the rock just to climb it and then be on their way… well I wonder what they were afraid of.
 I wonder why they’re so determined not to acknowledge the Anangu people’s incredibly complex culture and knowledge of Country.
 They don’t know what they’re missing out on.